CobaldAnnotation/CoBaLDHun/README.md

 # Summary

 The Hungarian CoBaLD dataset is derived from [UD Hungarian Szeged](https://github.com/UniversalDependencies/UD_Hungarian-Szeged), which in turn is derived from the Szeged Dependency Treebank (Vincze et al. 2010).
-It consists of the first 300 sentences from the UD Hungarian Szeged training set and it's size is 7,165 tokens.
+It consists of the first 300 sentences from the UD Hungarian Szeged training set and its size is 7,165 tokens.

 # Introduction